MicrosoftDocs/winrt-api/windows.graphics.display/displayenhancementoverride_requestoverride_158486181.md

 ## -description

-Requests that the current display be overridden with the current diplay override settings.
+Requests that the current display be overridden with the current display override settings.

 ## -remarks